Top 16 Facebook Marketing Mistakes Brands Need to Avoid

 Mistake Seven: Pages Aren’t Run Through a Business Manager Account

 If you don’t have a Business Manager account, chances are you are manually adding users as ‘admins’ to the page.

-This can become a real issue if you have a high turnover of staff and forget to remove an employee’s access once they have left the business, or, worse still, they leave with the password details to the account and you’re locked out with just the Facebook help button to rescue you.
+This can become a real issue if you have a high turnover of people and forget to remove a worker’s access once they have left the business, or, worse still, they leave with the password details to the account and you’re locked out with just the Facebook help button to rescue you.

 Mistake Eight: Location Structure Or Global Pages Aren’t in Place

 If you are a brand with multiple locations, or operate in multiple regions and have a range of accounts, then you should look at implementing location structure, or global pages.